 Solid Polyurethane Bumper Part Advantages

-Solid urethane parts have the advantage of high load-carrying capabilities and low mold costs and can be produced in an infinite variety of shapes tailored to every application.
+Solid polyurethane bumper parts have the advantage of high load-carrying capabilities and low mold costs and can be produced in an infinite variety of shapes tailored to every application.